-- Is the license/hardware you plan to purchase usable by more than 1 individual?
+- Is the license/software you plan to purchase usable by more than one individual?
 Do you plan to expand use?

-- Likely to be shared or not (examples oflatter include network software, highly specialized like dental or medical software,, etc.)
+- Is it likely to be shared or not (examples: network software, highly specialized dental or medical software, etc.)

-- Any known category issues: Math/Stem, videos, GIS/maps, data visualization,screen sharing, spatial data relevant to an image (teeth, nursing / body, airline seats)or other visual representations
+- Do you know of any known category issues: Math/Stem, videos, GIS/maps, data visualization, screen sharing, spatial data relevant to an image (teeth, nursing. body, airline seats) or other visual representations.

-- Is a product created –videos? document? webpage?
-If so, the product needs to be tested also.
+- Is a product created (video, document, web page) If so, the product needs to be tested also.

-- Is this replacing a product that we’re already using?
+- Is this product replacing a product that we’re already using?
 If yes,

 - Name of existing product:

-- Status of product accessibility review (aka is it approved, given conditional use or denied)
+- Status of product accessibility review (i.e. is it approved, given conditional use or denied)

 What you can expect

-- Both standard hardware and software utilized by 1 or 2 people is usually passed quickly through the process.
+- Both standard hardware and software utilized by one or two people is usually passed quickly through the process.